tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 ## Loading Communities

-In the `CBCommunityViewController.h`, find the method named `- (void)loadCommunities` and add the following code.
+In the `CBCommunityViewController.h`, find the method named `- (void)loadCommunities` and add the following code:

     CBCommunityViewController *__weak weakSelf = self;